conda-forge/conda-smithy/news/make_swap.rst

 **Changed:**

-* Create toggle to make a 10G swap file on the default linux image on Azure Pipelines
+* Created option to create a swap file on the default linux image on Azure Pipelines

 **Deprecated:**